Smithsonian/Pi-Kiosk/README.md

-# Pi-Video-Kiosk
+# Pi-Kiosk

-Video display kiosk running on a Raspberry Pi
+Photo and video display kiosks running on a Raspberry Pi